whataboutyou-ai/eunomia/docs/get_started/user_guide/register_entities.md

   The type of the entity, defined by the **EntityType** enum (i.e., `principal` or `resource`).

 - **`uri`** (optional):
   A unique identifier for the entity.
 If omitted, the server will generate one automatically.
-This identifier is used later to check access for the entity.
+This identifier is used later to check permissions for the entity.

 ### Response Details